A version of this story was originally published in 2019.

 This requires some explanation amid the celebration of the 50th anniversary of Apollo 11’s exploits.

-Giants right-hander Gaylord Perry, a future Hall of Famer (inducted in 1991), homered off Dodgers left-hander Claude Osteen in the third inning of San Francisco’s 7-3 victory the same day the Apollo 11 mission achieved glory.
+Giants right-hander Gaylord Perry, a future Hall of Famer (inducted in 1991) who passed away on Thursday, homered off Dodgers left-hander Claude Osteen in the third inning of San Francisco’s 7-3 victory the same day the Apollo 11 mission achieved glory.
 That the two happened nearly simultaneously drew Bolin back to something he had heard years prior.

 During his tenure as Giants manager from 1961-64, Alvin Dark declared that a man would land on the moon before Perry, with his flawed swing, could hit a home run.